Being a Mom Is Tough. Being A Mom In A Pandemic Is Even Tougher

 Calm And Juggling On A Dairy Farm

 The cows rode around the milking carousel, a circular platform lined with 30 individual holding pens that slowly turn clockwise.
-In each pen, a black-and-white Holstein or brown-and-white Montbéliarde waited to be milked.
+In each pen, a black and white Holstein or brown and white Montbéliarde waited to be milked.

 In the pit below the carousel, 40-year-old Nienke Pastoor stood at udder-height, attaching the milk-extracting pump to each cow as it passed her.

-Pastoor, her husband, Jaap, and Henk, an employee, need just 90 minutes to milk all 165 of the farm's dairy cows.
+Pastoor, her husband Jaap and Henk, an employee, need just 90 minutes to milk all 165 of the farm's dairy cows.

 Pastoor and her husband co-manage a 336-acre dairy farm.
 One of her many responsibilities is to help run the daily milking operation.
 She's also the mother of four teenage children; she cooks and cleans; and she manages the farm's books.
 She regularly gives tours to schoolchildren from the nearby city of Groningen, taking them around the farm and letting them milk the cows by hand.